Green Berets and Army Rangers are considered some of the toughest special operations forces in the US Armed Forces, if not the world.

 US Army Ranger Selection Process

-If you’re infantry, then you’ll be an 11X-Ray, meaning that after Basic and Advanced Infantry Training and Airborne School, you’ll go to the Ranger Assessment and Selection Program (RASP).
+This puts you in the infantry MOS, and after Basic and Airborne School, you’ll go to the Ranger Assessment and Selection Program (RASP).

-Compared to RASP, Army Basic Training, Advanced Individual Training, and Airborne School will feel like summer camp.
+Compared to RASP, Army Basic Training and Airborne School will feel like summer camp.

-RASP is eight weeks long, split into 2 four-week phases.
+RASP is eight weeks long, split into 3 phases.

-Phase One, testing phase, consists of 6 to 12 mile ruck-marches with a 50-pound pack, timed 5 mile runs, medical skills tests, and psychological exams.
+Phase One, the testing phase, consists of 6 to 12-mile marches with a 47-pound pack and timed 5-mile runs.

 However, according to some, the most grueling part of phase one in RASP is the day and nighttime navigation tests.